aleshaleksey/fansys23/06-abilities.md

 **Benefits**: A bound beast may not disobey you and acts as a loyal servant, this does not mean, however that it necessarily likes it.
 - A bound beast understands your commands and can be commanded in and out of battle with a "communicate" action.
 No "creature handling" check is required.
 - Such a beast can be used for combat, scouting, guarding and other menial tasks within its capability.
+- Once a command has been issued, the beast will continue to perform the action until it completes the instructions.
+Thus if it is commanded "attack the bandit" it will continue to do so until called off, while if it is commanded to "give the bandit a bite", it will continue until it has succeeded in biting the bandit once.
+- If a command is physically or conceptually impossible for it, it may either do nothing, or do something similar to the best of its interpretation (which might cause problems).

 **Limitations**:
 - You must find a suitable beast and keep it still for long enough to bind it.
 It can attempt a Cha save vs your [Sup + [Cha]] to not be bound.
 You cannot attempt to bind the same beast for a month if it succeeds.
 If it succeeds three times, you can never bind it.